griffio/griffio.github.io/_posts/2016-10-18-Six-Degrees-Of-Pair-Programming.md

 We can still have the goal that nothing can compensate for knowing what you are producing is being reviewed and collaborated on in real time.
 The key is to learn what to code as well as when and why.

+**Two wrongs don't make a right** where a Pair can still come up with a defective solution.

-Some kind of Peer Programming enables the quickest way to stop defective code from making it into production.
+Some kind of Peer Programming intervention enables the quickest way to stop defective code from making it into production.

 **Code reviews by nature happen too late** in the process; often cited as the reason for Pairing to start with.